HAKORADev/VODER/Bots.md

 | `tts+vc` | Text‑to‑Speech with Voice Clone | Slower but functional |
 | `ttm` | Text‑to‑Music | Slower but functional |

-Processing will be significantly slower without GPU acceleration.
+Processing will be significantly slower without GPU acceleration. **Background music generation (ACE‑Step) also works on CPU**, though slower.

 ### Recommended GPU Configuration